 If you have a Raspberry Pi with a diode, wait until the blinking stops:

-Else, plug a headset and listen to some music during the conversion.
+Otherwise, plug a headset and listen to the music that is played during the conversion.
 When the music stops, the conversion is finished.

 Unplug the device and remove the USB keys: